 Border Area Nutrition Council (B.A.N.C)

 The Border Area Nutrition Council (B.A.N.C.) provides essential meals, transportation, and recreational services to eligible elderly person over 60 years of age who reside in the geographically incorporated area of the City of Laredo and Webb County.
-B.A.N.C. serves its eligible congregate participants at twelve senior centers strategically located throughout the city of Laredo, plus three rural senior centers located in Mrando City, Oilton (which also serves Bruni) and Rio Bravo (serving El Cenizo, as well).
+B.A.N.C. serves its eligible congregate participants at twelve senior centers strategically located throughout the city of Laredo, plus three rural senior centers located in Mirando City, Oilton (which also serves Bruni) and Rio Bravo (serving El Cenizo, as well).
 These centers are specifically located to target the eligible elderly persons with the greatest economic and/or social needs.
 B.A.N.C. also provides home delivery meal services to eligible participants who lack the ability, knowledge, mobility, or mental capacity to obtain adequate nutrition.
 Nutritious and well-balanced meals are prepared at a central kitchen, supervised by a kitchen supervisor, and are then loaded onto two (2) food transporters, and delivered to the respective senior centers for serving at noon.
-Likewise, two delivery drivers package and deliver home-delivered meals to qualified home-delivery meal recipients.
+Likewise, three delivery drivers package and deliver home-delivered meals to qualified home-delivery meal recipients.

 Border Area Nutrition Council, Inc. was founded on January 2, 1985 under sponsorship of the South Texas Development Council.
 B.A.N.C.
 Was incorporated on January 23, 1985 and operates as a 501(C)(3) private, non-profit organization with a volunteer Board of Directors and an Executive Director.